Finistere/antidote/README.rst

             """ Initializes the database. """

     # Simple way to add some configuration.
+    # Any object implementing __getitem__ works
     dym.container.extend(dict(
         database_host='host',
         database_user='user',
         database_password='password',
     ))

+    # Declare a factory which should be called to instantiate Database
-    # Variables names will be used for injection.
+    # Variables names should be used here for injection.
+    # PY2: The id of the returned service needs to be specified
     @dym.factory(use_arg_name=True, id=Database)
     def database_factory(database_host, database_user, database_password):
         """